Skip to main content

 Blackout

-A power failure/outage of electrical power supply happening in a city or region.
+A power failure or outage of electrical power supply happening in a city or region.

 Blizzard